Chalarangelo/30-seconds-of-code/glossary/README.md

 A Functor is a data type common in functional programming that implements a `map` method.
 The `map` method takes a function and applies it to the data in the Functor, returning a new instance of the Functor with the result.
 JavaScript `Array`s are an example of the Functor data type.

+### Garbage collection

+Garbage collection is a form of automatic memory management.
+It attempts to reclaim memory occupied by objects that are no longer used by the program.

 ### Git